dbondi/analyst_recommendation_performance/README.md

 ```
 ![2d plot](https://user-images.githubusercontent.com/30188191/112783523-81bc8880-901d-11eb-9d1a-d38937b74110.PNG)

 For 2d plots, each line represent the return of a recommendation type over time.
-Each recommendation type is annualized separately so some lines might seem like there is more volatility, but this is usually because some firms have fewer recommendations of a certain type than others.
+Each recommendation type is annualized separately so some recommendation types might seem like they are more volatility, but this is usually because firms have fewer recommendations of a certain type than others.

 ```
 graph_performance(graph_type='histogram',tickers=get_tickers_filtered(mktcap_min=30e3),start='2012-01-01',end='2020-01-01',performance_test_period=24,data_type='price',early_stop=False,min_recommendations={'Sell': 25,'Hold': 25,'Buy': 25},convert_type='simple',verbose=False)